hl037/tempiny/README.md

     This text will be printed as it is

-    lines starting with '##' (or a user-configured prefix) are be python code.
+    Lines starting with '##' (or a user-configured prefix) are python code.

     ## a=5 # this won't be printed
     ## # this is a comment in the python script.
 Won't be printed.

-    if/else/for/while/with/try/except etc blocks don't need indentation. instead, a line containing only '## -' marks the block end.
+    if/else/for/while/with/try/except etc blocks don't need indentation.
+Instead, a line containing only '## -' marks the block end.

     ## for i in range(a) :
     ##   b = a + 1 # you may indent